 There is, however, an alternative – one that is being presented to us in the form of a peculiarly interesting New Moon.
 One that challenges us to let go of the chaos, tension and fear being generated by dark forces and hidden elements within our society – people driven by less-than-honorable intentions, symbolised by the square between Saturn, Uranus and the luminaries at the start of this waxing cycle.
 And instead, choose a different path.

-The vision of a better world – and a thriving planet – has been talked about for decades, with recent vocalists being people like Steve Nobel, Eckhart Tolle, Bruce Lipton.
+The vision of a better world – and a thriving planet – has been talked about for decades, with recent vocalists being people like Eckhart Tolle and Bruce Lipton.
 The Saturn-Pluto-Jupiter squares, together with the advent of the Age of Aquarius tell us astrologers that the time has come for us to start making this vision a reality.
-However, as this begins with coming out of denial – removing the scales from our eyes (we are in the time of Revelations, are we not?) and seeing through the illusion created by materialism.
+However, this process begins with coming out of denial – removing the scales from our eyes (we are in the time of Revelations, are we not?) and seeing through the illusion created by scientific materialism.
 Once we are in alignment with the truth, we can then begin to envision what is possible, and then with the help of those lightbeings who are standing by waiting for us to ask, begin to give it form and substance with our love and creative minds – before the doubts, confusion and mirages of May and June’s Venus and Mercury retrograde set in.
 This is the opportunity that lies hidden within the seed moment of this New Moon.